Hit wicket: Falling headgear

 In Test cricket, a number of batsmen have been out "hit wicket" as a result of headgear falling onto the stumps.

 In the 2nd Test between Australia and the West Indies in Melbourne in 1960–61 (the Test immediately after the famous Tied Test at Brisbane), Joe Solomon was first out in the second innings, following on.
 Playing back to a topspinner bowled by Richie Benaud, his cap fell off and dislodged a bail, so he was out "hit wicket".
 The Australian crowd thought the dismissal was unsporting, and booed their own side.

 In Warwickshire's County Championship match against Hampshire at Edgbaston in 1962, M. J. K. Smith was dismissed when a gust of wind blew his cap on to his wicket.

 Two Indian cricketers have been dismissed in a similar fashion – Ashok Mankad by England's Chris Old during the 3rd Test at Edgbaston in July 1974, and Dilip Vengsarkar by Australia's Jeff Thomson during the 1st Test at Brisbane in December 1977.

 In the 3rd One Day International between New Zealand and Australia in Dunedin in February 2000, New Zealand's Adam Parore had his helmet knocked off by a short-pitched delivery from Brett Lee.
 The helmet fell into the stumps, and Parore was also out "hit wicket", causing some disturbance in the crowd.

 In the 3rd Test between England and West Indies at Old Trafford on 9 June 2007, Kevin Pietersen was out "hit wicket" when his helmet fell onto the stumps.
 The bowler was Dwayne Bravo, who bowled a good bouncer that dislodged the helmet.
 Replays suggested that the force of the ball broke the chinstrap, freeing the lid to strike the stumps.

+No balls

+Like most dismissals in cricket, a Hit Wicket cannot occur upon a no-ball.
+Playing in Brisbane, Australia in the 2001 Tri-Series tournament, West Indian player Ridley Jacobs was given out Hit Wicket in a one-day international against Zimbabwe when a no ball should have been called.
+Spin bowler Brian Murphy bowled a full & wide delivery that Ridley stepped backward to play off the back foot.
+In the process he slipped and fell, demolishing the stumps.
+Neither umpire requested the use of the television third umpire and Jacobs walked off.
+Side on replays showed that during the delivery Zimbabwe's wicket keeper Andy Flower had clearly placed his hands past the bowling crease which is level with the stumps.
+This was a breach of Law 27.3 Position of wicket-keeper, and should have resulted in a no-ball with Jacobs not out.